What is it?

 What treatments exist?

 Treatment is with antibiotics.
-The exact antibiotic used may depend on the bacteria, which can be identified from growing the bacteria in a laboratory.
-Then, the antibiotics can be adjusted depending on the results of the laboratory antibiotic susceptibility tests, which show what antibiotics have been found to work.
+The exact antibiotic used may depend on the bacteria, which can be identified from growing the bacteria in a laboratory from the blood culture or from the culture of the joint fluid.
+As treatment must be started immediately, a standard antibiotic that would cover the usual germs that cause a septic arthritis is used initially.
+Then, the antibiotics can be adjusted depending on the results of the laboratory antibiotic susceptibility tests, which show what bug has caused the infection and what antibiotics have been found to work against that bug.
+The antibiotics are usually given via a vein at first (intravenously) and then changed to tablets once the infection has started to clear.
+Usually the oral antibiotics have to be continued for several weeks to ensure the infection has gone completely.

-In some cases, the build up of synovial fluid in the joint that occurs because of the infection requires aspiration (using a needle and suction to remove the liquid); in more severe cases, surgery may be needed to drain the fluid.
+In some cases, the build-up of synovial fluid in the joint that occurs because of the infection requires aspiration (using a needle and suction to remove the liquid); in more severe cases, surgery may be needed to drain the fluid.
+This is to prevent further damage to the joint from the fluid build-up.
+Surgery may also be needed if the infection is in an artificial joint.
+This is because the joint usually has to be removed and replaced to clear the infection.